hutcheb/ckSCADA/README.md

 ```

-Edit the config.json file in the config folder.
+Edit the config.json file in the config folders.
 Include the nodeId, ip address and the port of one of your Kafka brokers.

-We will next run the server components.
+We will next run the server components, opening a new terminal between each set:-

 ```